So you’ve decided that you want to get your money-sorted this year? Yay!! Go you!! But do you have what it takes to ACTUALLY follow through on this?

 So here’s 6 things you could do to save money towards your goals:

-We have all envisioned a time where we can live on our own and be independent, but the problem with living alone is that you are responsible for everything that happens in your flat or house.
+Many of us have envisioned a time where we can live on our own and be independent, but the problem with living alone is that we are responsible for everything that happens in our flat or house.

-Some houses have now really gone upmarket, and it is worth shopping around for so-called “Professional Standard” HMOs (houses of multiple occupancy).
+Finding a room in a house share could also be another option.
+Some houses have now really gone upmarket, and it is worth shopping around for a “Professional Standard” HMOs (houses of multiple occupancy).
 Some come with a private ensuite, fridge and kitchenette with amazing wifi access.
-Yes it will cost you £50 more than the bare-basics one down the street, but you’ll definitely feel better about life!
+Gone are the days of grotty-student flats.

-And if you already live in your own home, could you consider renting out a room for air bnb, or playing host to foreign exchange students?
+If you already live in your own home, could you consider renting out a room on air bnb, or playing host to foreign exchange students?
 These could be potentially great sources of extra income for you!

 Developing a system for your money is an excellent way of deciding where the money goes and will allow you to better balance the cash and understand what you can cut down on that may be hindering your financial future.